hassox/hassox.github.io/_posts/2015-06-29-simple-email-password-authentication.md

 Once there, we do the 'logging in' part.

 {% highlight elixir %}
-  |> Guardian.Plug.sign_in(user, :csrf)
+  |> Guardian.Plug.sign_in(user, :token)
 {% endhighlight %}

 This line invokes your serializer, generates your token with an expiry of what you configured (10 days for this example), pushes it into the session and makes it available on the request for further use.
-The `:csrf` option tells Guardian to bind the token to the current csrf so it's only good for the current session.
-You could use 'token' or some other name to give a type (or aud for JWT fans) to the token if you don't want this behavior.
+The `:token` option is essentially a label to identify the type of token (used in the `:aud` field).
+This can be anything but should be consistent.

 #### Protecting your urls